5savers/Roglaza/README.md

 - [Files history by goblins](https://www.codeproject.com/Articles/7500/The-Tiny-Wrapper-Class-for-URL-History-Interface-i)

 <h3> How it works </h3>
-The application relay on some timers which starts with the program  , each timer is responsible for certain function.Every Certain interval an action is triggered to record cam , Screenshot , spy on browsers , Store keystrokes .
+The application relays on some timers which starts with the program  , each timer is responsible for certain function.Every Certain interval an action is triggered to record cam , Screenshot , spy on browsers , Store keystrokes .

 <h3> Limits </h3>